jeremiah-shaulov/polysql/README.md

 If `useBuffer` parameter is provided, and there's enough space in this buffer, this buffer will be used and a `useBuffer.subarray()` of it will be returned from `sql.encode()`.
 If it's not big enough, a new buffer will be allocated, as usual.

-If `useBufferFromPos` parameter is provided together with the `useBuffer`, so the produced query will be appended after that position in the buffer, and the contents of `useBuffer` before this position will be the part of returned query (even if a new buffer was used).
+If `useBufferFromPos` parameter is provided together with the `useBuffer`, so the produced query will be appended after that position in the buffer, and the contents of `useBuffer` before this position will be the part of returned query (even if a new buffer was allocated).

 ### Sql.toString()